-The “Open Ground Truth Training Network” (openGTN) research project is about the development of methods for the generation of large quantities of simulated magnetic resonance image (MRI) data, with annotations of relevant anatomies.
+The “Open Ground Truth Training Network” (openGTN) research project was about the development of methods for the generation of large quantities of simulated and synthesized magnetic resonance image (MRI) data, with annotations of relevant anatomies.
 These data are needed for the training and validation of image analysis algorithms (registration, segmentation, quantification), especially for machine learning approaches such as deep learning using convolutional neural networks (goal 1).
-In openGTN the focus will be on image segmentation.
+In openGTN the focus was on image segmentation.

-The project aims to use these simulated MRI data to develop MRI segmentation methods that are as much as possible independent of the specific MR image contrast (T1-weighted, T2-weighthed, etc.), and insensitive to patient and MRI scanner variations (goal 2).
+The project aimed to use these simulatedand synthesized MRI data to develop MRI segmentation methods that are as much as possible independent of the specific MR image contrast (T1-weighted, T2-weighthed, etc.), and insensitive to patient and MRI scanner variations (goal 2).

 About the research team

-The research in openGTN will be performed within a network of 7 R&D institutes spread over Europe.
-The Medical Image Analysis group (IMAG/e) of the Department of Biomedical Engineering of the Eindhoven University of Technology, The Netherlands, will coordinate the project and will host 3 Early Stage Researchers (ESRs), supported by the highly prestigious and competitive Marie Curie Innovative Training Networks (ITN) fellowship program.
+The research in openGTN was performed within a network of 7 R&D institutes spread over Europe.
+The Medical Image Analysis group (IMAG/e) of the Department of Biomedical Engineering of the Eindhoven University of Technology, The Netherlands, coordinates the project and hosts 3 Early Stage Researchers (ESRs), supported by the highly prestigious and competitive Marie Curie Innovative Training Networks (ITN) fellowship program.

 More information about the research team can be found under here.